 For travelers with children 6 to 16, the Junior Card is often the best public transportation deal in Switzerland.
 It cost CHF30 per year but allows the child to travel for free when a parent (very broadly defined) has a valid ticket.
 It pays for itself on a Chur to Tirano journey.

-The Junior Card can be added for free to almost any international Swiss Railways travel card, in which case it is referred to as a family card.
+The Junior Card may be added for free to almost any international Swiss Railways travel card, in which case it is referred to as a family card.
 However, the child’s name must be added at the time of purchase – it cannot be added at a later stage.

 Children under 6 travel for free on public transportation in Switzerland